sdr-enthusiasts/docker-radarvirtuel/README.md

     - Sometimes, there are problems with newline characters when you import from a Windows machine.
 In that case, you can easily convert your file to Unix format.
 There are multiple ways to do this, one of them is:
     `cat docker-compose.yml | tr -dc '[:print:]\n' >/tmp/tmp.tmp && sudo mv -f /tmp/tmp.tmp docker-compose.yml`

+## Further help
+- For help with credentials and service outages, please email support@adsbnetwork.com
+- For help with the Docker Container and related issues, please contact kx1t on this Discord channel: https://discord.gg/m42azbZydy

 # OWNERSHIP AND LICENSE
 RADARVIRTUEL is owned by, and copyright by AdsbNetwork and by Laurent Duval.
 All rights reserved.